ananogal1/Master_thesis_Ana_Nogal/README.md

-# Master_thesis_Ana_Nogal
+# Master thesis Ana Nogal
-Here, the created dataset containing 2,409 high-quality genomes belonging to the genus \textit{Alistipes} can be observed and downloaded.
+Here, the created dataset containing 2,409 high-quality genomes belonging to the genus Alistipes can be observed and downloaded.